bhargav1907/Coursera_Capstone/Report.md

 # Methodology:
 Classification is being used here to predict the severity of the accident(1,2) based on the one hot encodeded features.
-80 percennt of the samples are being used to train the model and split was done by train_test_split from sklearn library.
+80 percent of the samples are being used to train the model and split was done by train_test_split from sklearn library.
 DecisionTree Classsifier, Logistic Regression, RandomForestClassifier, Guassian Naive Bayes algorithms from sklearn library are being used here.

 DecisionTree Classsifier with a max depth of 3 - 15 was fitted with train data and max depth of 4 was most accurate in the provided range, with an accuracy of 67.1%